JoaoGuimaraes22/2020-Todo/Roadmap Diagram/Backend/Initial Learning/Learn a language/Functional Language/C#/Learn the language/Documentation/7. Variables/README.md

 - Implicitly-typed variables must be initialized;
 - Multiple declerations of var variables in a single statement is not allowed;
 - var cannot be used for function parameters;

+**Points to remember:**

+- The variable is a name given to a data value;
+- A variable holds the value of specific data type e.g string, int, float etc;
+- A variable can be declared and initialized in separate statements and also in the single statement;
+- The value of a variable can be changed at any time throught out the program as long as it is accessible;
+- Multiple variables can be defined seperated by comma (,) in a single or multiple line till semicolon(;);
+- A value must be assigned to a variable before using it otherwise it will give compile time error;

 **Links:**